DongChen06/DCW/README.md

 ## 4. Performance
 The YOLO algorithms[1-6] used for our experiments are not maintained by us, please give credit to the authors of the YOLO algorithms[1-6].

+# Citation:
+If you find the models and or dataset userful, consider cite:
+Fengying Dang, Dong Chen, Yuzhen Lu, Zhaojian Li, Yu Zheng, 2022.
+DeepCottonWeeds (DCW): a novel benchmark of YOLO object detectors for weed detection in cotton production systems.
+2022 ASABE Annual International Meeting  2200214.(doi:10.13031/aim.202200214)

 # Reference
 - [1-1] YOLOv3: Redmon, Joseph, and Ali Farhadi.
 "Yolov3: An incremental improvement." arXiv preprint arXiv:1804.02767 (2018).
 - [1-2] YOLOv3 Implementation: https://github.com/ultralytics/yolov3.